What 'An Elegant Puzzle' Gets Right About Engineering Leadership

 Team design matters - a lot

 Team size, ownership boundaries, and reporting lines all affect delivery.
-Teams of around 6 to 8 engineers seem like a sensible balance.
-Big enough to carry meaningful scope, small enough for good coaching and coordination.
+Teams of around 6 to 8 engineers seem like a sensible balance: big enough to carry meaningful scope, small enough for good coaching and coordination.

 Adding people is not a silver bullet